 Include in a signature bread service

 Offer with cornbread or muffins

 Float on a bowl of soup

 Get Started: Minor’s® Flavor Concentrates are perfect for creating flavored butters and other meltable spreads.
 Nestlé Professional Chef Mary Locke suggests the following to offer as schmears for corn on the cob, but the butters have many other uses:

 Fire Roasted Poblano Flavor Concentrate with butter, Cotija, and a squeeze of fresh lime

 Herb de Provence Flavor Concentrate and goat cheese

-Sun Dried Tomato Pesto Flavor Concentrate thinned out with a dab of your best olive oil and toasted pine nuts
+Sun Dried Tomato Pesto Flavor Concentrate thinned out with a dab of good olive oil and toasted pine nuts

 Fire Roasted Jalapeño Flavor Concentrate and mashed, ripe avocado